New IBM Report - The Real Cost Of A Data Breach In 2021

 So, since data breaches are happening more often and costing companies more money, it’s safe to say that we should pay attention to this issue.

 Cyber criminals are smart.
 They know what kinds of businesses have the most to lose from a data breach and who can afford to pay ransom requests.
+Big organisations are also the ones ending up with the largest fines for breaking the GDPR.

 With this in mind, it makes sense that big organisations such as healthcare companies suffer the highest costs when they experience a data breach.
-Think about all the personal information about patients that hackers can gain access to.
+Think about all the personal information about patients that hacNEkers can gain access to.
 Healthcare organisations need access to patients’ records in order to care for them.
 Plus, they need to keep their patients’ trust when it comes to their sensitive information.
 The amount of sensitive data healthcare organisations have and their willingness to pay for control of these records makes healthcare organisations a big target for expensive data breaches.

 In fact, the cost of a data breach for a healthcare organisation is more than double the overall average in 2021, at $9.23 million.